-The acquisition agreement may include provisions allowing the buyer to withhold a portion of the purchase price from the seller for a negotiated period of time following the closing of the transaction.
-Such amount is then available for the buyer to satisfy certain obligations of the seller, such as indemnity obligations for breach and post-closing purchase price adjustments as described in the preceding paragraph.
-The withheld consideration (cash or securities) is usually placed in an escrow account that is managed by a neutral third-party escrow agent, but is sometimes (albeit rarely) retained by the buyer until payable after a specified time.
+The acquisition agreement may include provisions withholding a portion of the purchase price from the seller for a negotiated period of time following the closing of the transaction.
+The amount of such "holdback" is then available for the buyer to satisfy certain obligations of the seller, such as indemnity obligations for breach of the agreement and post-closing purchase price adjustments as described in the preceding paragraph.
+The holdback consideration (cash or securities of the buyer company) is usually placed in an escrow account that is managed by a neutral third-party escrow agent, but is sometimes retained by the buyer until payable.

 In order to recover funds from the escrow account, the buyer must assert a claim for indemnification or other recovery under the acquisition agreement, and if undisputed by the seller, the escrow agent will release from escrow the amount of such claim to the buyer.
 If the seller disputes the claim, the escrow agent will retain the amount of the pending claim in escrow until the resolution of the dispute, by settlement, litigation or arbitration.
 If no claims are outstanding upon the termination date of an escrow arrangement, the remaining amount in escrow will be distributed to the seller.
-To the extent there are unresolved claims on such date, it is common for agreements to provide that any amounts in excess of the outstanding claims (valued in the amount demanded by the buyer) will be distributed to the seller.
+To the extent there are unresolved escrow claims on such date, it is common for agreements to provide that any amounts in excess of the outstanding claims (valued in the amount demanded by the buyer) will be distributed to the seller.
 It should also be noted that an interim distribution from escrow is not uncommon.

-In transactions in which representations and warranties (R&W) insurance is utilised, the indemnification escrow amount is often linked to the retention amount under the R&W policy, as described in further detail below.
+In transactions in which representations and warranties insurance ("RWI") is utilized, the indemnification escrow amount is often linked to the retention amount under the RWI policy, often 1 to 2 percent of the enterprise value of the target company.

-Holdback or escrow arrangements reduce the risk that selling parties will (among other things) transfer sale proceeds to jurisdictions where enforcement of claims for recovery may be impracticable or impossible.
+Holdback arrangements reduce the risk that selling parties will (among other things) transfer sale proceeds to jurisdictions where enforcement of claims for recovery may be impracticable or impossible.
 They also guard against the transfer of sale proceeds to persons or entities against whom enforcement of claims for recovery may otherwise be difficult.
 For these reasons, buyers frequently insist on some form of holdback or escrow arrangement, particularly in transactions involving multiple sellers or where the buyer or sellers are located in a foreign jurisdiction.
 As a result, a vast majority of private company M&A transactions in the US incorporate a holdback or escrow arrangement, although target companies often strongly resist such provisions.

-The economics of the transaction can be affected by (when agreed upon by seller and buyer) any earn-out arrangement, where a portion of the purchase price for the acquired business is determined based upon the achievement of financial or other performance measures by the target business following the closing of the transaction.
-Earn-outs can be used in connection with the acquisition of a target business with a relatively short and/or volatile operating history and significant uncertainty regarding future performance, and are more common in life sciences transactions.
-The primary appeal of an earn-out is that it can be used to bridge differences of opinion regarding the value of the target business and can help to overcome purchase price-related deadlocks.
-Earn-outs can provide an incentive for the former owners of the target business to remain employed or otherwise engaged with the business and perform at a high level following the closing of the transaction.
+The economics of the transaction can be affected by an "earnout" arrangement, where a portion of the purchase price for the acquired business is determined based upon the achievement of financial or other performance measures by the target business following the closing of the transaction.
+Earnouts can be used in connection with the acquisition of a target business with a relatively short and/or volatile operating history and significant uncertainty regarding future performance, and are more common in life sciences transactions.
+The primary appeal of an earnout is that it can be used to bridge differences of opinion regarding the value of the target business and can help to overcome purchase price related deadlocks.
+Earnouts can provide an incentive for the former owners of the target business to stay with the business and perform at a high level following the closing of the transaction.